 But this knowledge of the probability of syntax errors is useful.
 It tells us where to look first when your program doesn’t work.
 Before deleting your whole program and starting again, check for a syntax error.

 As you learn to code, you will be learning from instructors that take great care with the presentation of their code.
 And if you’re not… you should find a different instructor.

 At first, all the spacing, indentations and alignment might seem superficial.
 If the code works, it works, right?
 Who cares about the spacing?

-Well, when you make a mistake or come back to review code you wrote a while ago, you will care.
+Well, when you make a mistake or come back to the review the code you wrote a while ago, you will care.
 Worse still, if your colleagues have to work with your code that you haven’t kept readable, you will care even more, because your colleagues will hate you.

-A well-written code is essential for dealing with the errors discussed in tip 7.
+Well-Written code is essential for dealing with the errors discussed in tip 7.
 If you put all your code on one line, the computer will be able to read it just fine.
 But if you’ve missed a semicolon, you or someone else has to spot that.

 Which example would be easier to spot a missing semi-colon in?

-The first version of the code makes it easier to spot semi-colons at the end of each line while having the HTML span tags and opening (<?php) and closing (?>) PHP tags in alignment also helps to identify if you simply forget to include a closing tag.
+The first version of the code makes it easier to spot semi-colons at the end of each line while having the HTML span tags and opening (<?PHP) and closing (?>) PHP tags in alignment also helps to identify if you simply forget to include a closing tag.

 The second version is just all the code rammed together.
 Now you have to check all the code for potential missing semi-colons rather than just taking a quick look at the end of the line.
 Where do the PHP tags start and end?
-They have their own lines in version one, but you have to scan all of the code from opening tag to closing tag in version two of the code to check they are both there.
+They have their lines in version one, but you have to scan all of the code from opening tag to closing tag in version two of the code to check they are both there.